-Investment expenses incurred relate to investment management fees, custodian fees and transaction charges.
+Investment expenses incurred relate to investment management fees, custodian fees and transaction charges € 13k and interest on subordinated loans € 195k.

 A.4 OTHER

 Other charges and income as reported in the Company's local financial statements comprise of corporation and deferred taxation.